mayowa-id/notiscope/tech-spec.md

 ## Out of Scope (v1)

 SMS and push notifications are intentionally excluded from v1.
-The provider abstraction is designed to support them — adding a channel is a matter of adding a new worker and a new provider implementation without touching existing code.
+The provider abstraction is designed to support them, adding a channel is a matter of adding a new worker and a new provider implementation without touching existing code.